bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 Because you must serve apps over fully-qualified publicly accessible URLs, this guide uses a tool called [ngrok](https://ngrok.com/docs) to open HTTP tunnels that securely expose `localhost` ports to the internet.

-To get started with ngrok, read the [Create an HTTPS Tunnel](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) tutorial.
+To get started with ngrok, read the [Create an HTTPS Tunnel](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) section in the sample app tutorial.

 After you successfully start ngrok, make sure to note your ngrok ID.
 You will use it later.